bnjmnhndrsn/typer/README.md

 typer
 =====

-A bare-bones tool for practicing typing with code.
+A bare-bones tool for practising typing code.

 Paste the code into the box.
 Click submit.
 You're practicing!